zetavg/chromium-website/site/blink/launching-features/index.md

 deprecation trial open and enter that milestone in the tool for planning purposes.

+Deprecation trials are especially useful to support enterprise users, who have additional difficulties reacting to breaking changes.
+See [shipping changes that are enterprise-friendly](/developers/enterprise-changes) for best practices.

 If the details are different from what you wrote in your “Intent to Deprecate and Remove” thread, select “Draft Request for Deprecation Trial email” in ChromeStatus, and send the resulting “Request for Deprecation Trial” email to